Winter/spring classes start January 16, 2018!

-Registration dates for English Language Acquisition summer classes: August 31 and September 6, 2017, by appointment.
+Registration dates for English Language Acquisition winter/spring classes: January 8-11, 2018 by appointment.
 Call Ms. Davis at 410-261-3517 to make an appointment to register.

 Learners must register and be tested at this time in order to enroll.
 Please note that attending registration does not guarantee learners a space in class.